 Polaris

 Fans have already seen her in this continuity.
 Polaris appeared in X-Men '97 Season 1, both inside Magneto's mind during the finale and in a longer look at the dark future ruled by the villain Bastion.
-Her place on X-Factor lines up with her comic history and her relationship with Havok, which gives the new season plenty of material to draw from.
+Her place on X-Factor lines up with her comic history and her relationship with Havok, giving the new season plenty of material to draw from.

 Strong Guy